 How has World Vision responded?

 In the immediate aftermath, World Vision sent semitrucks full of relief supplies to several church partners in Immokalee, Fort Myers, and the Florida Keys.
 We were able to reach more than 18,000 people in some of the hardest-hit areas with food, water, hygiene supplies, and other items.
 About 400 affected families also received $500 gift cards so they could purchase items they needed most, including materials to repair their homes.

 Thanks to generous donors and corporate partners, we were able to keep our warehouses around the country well-stocked to quickly respond to hurricane Irma, Harvey, and Maria simultaneously.
 Our team was also able to deliver generators to local partners, including churches that needed power to serve hot meals to storm survivors.
 While the relief phase has moved toward rebuilding, we have committed to providing regular supplies shipments to a church partner in Immokalee to ensure their community is supported through the difficult recovery.

-World Vision staff in Haiti and the Dominican Republic also responded to damage in their countries, although they avoided the more severe affects felt in other parts of the Caribbean.
+World Vision staff in Haiti and the Dominican Republic also responded to damage in their countries, although they avoided the more severe effects felt in other parts of the Caribbean.

 How can I help Hurricane Irma survivors?